Yup-io/yup_docs/docs/protocol.md

 10. _Asset sales_ of verified accounts and groups;

 The extent of these benefits mostly depends on the size of the network that participates in this protocol.
-In the next section, we will continue to explain the components that make up the Yup protocol and how they produce the benefits outlined in this section.
+In the next section, we will explain the components that make up the Yup protocol and how they produce the benefits outlined in this section.

 ## YUP

-The YUP token is designed to be a fungible cryptoasset used to increase impact and engage with the Yup protocol.
-New tokens are minted under a strict predetermined schedule.
+The YUP token is designed to be a fungible crypto asset used to increase impact and engage with the Yup protocol.
+New tokens are minted under a predetermined schedule.
 The token reward mechanism mints new YUP tokens and distributes them according to the influence algorithm and LP shares.
 The account asset exchange allows top accounts to distribute and sell portions of their account in non-fungible tokens.

 ### Supply and Distribution